 Chairman of the Board Patrick De Maeseneire and CEO Antoine de Saint-Affrique.
 Picture taken before COVID-19 pandemic.

 "In these unprecedented times, we bolstered our reputation with customers and suppliers, building strong foundations for future value creation."
-"We continue to expand, innovate and drive sustainability, while strengthening our financial basis.
-The people at Barry Callebaut are making a real difference."

 Patrick De Maeseneire, Chairman of the Board